teraflik/ao-tv-recording-dashboard/README.rst

     source env/bin/activate
     pip install -r requirements.txt

+The loss_analysis app fetches reports from ``/home/user/Documents/Data_Loss_Reports``, so make sure that path exists.

 Database Configuration
 -----------------------
 The credentials are read from ``/var/.ao/parameters.ini``.
 A backup of the current configuration can be found in GCP bucket.